 Location: Location adjustments are made in consideration of visibility characteristics, traffic patterns, accessibility, local economies, demographic trends, and neighborhood real estate values.
-The property has good visibility and exposure characteristics in the Kerrytown district on a tertiary artery surrounded by recent residential development, proximate to the CBD and convenient to central campus.
+The property has good visibility and exposure characteristics in the Kerrytown district, proximate to the CBD and convenient to central campus.
 Downward adjustment is applied to Comparable Two, located on South Main Street, a primary artery.
-Upward adjustment is applied to Comparables Three, more outlying relative to the subject.
-No adjustment is applied to the remaining presented data on an overall basis.
+Upward adjustment is applied to the remaining presented data, slightly more outlying, relative to the subject.

-Topography and Cover: The subject property features sloping topographical characteristics with predominantly clear coverage.
-The comparable data feature level topographical and clear coverage characteristics, for which downward adjustment is applied in consideration that redevelopment could require balancing if a walkout design is not utilized.
+Topography and Cover: The subject property features level topographical characteristics with clear coverage.
+The comparable data feature similar topographical and coverage characteristics which do not merit adjustment.

 Zoning: The subject property is zoned D2, Downtown Interface District, with allows a 200 percent FAR and 400 percent FAR with premiums.
 Upward adjustment is applied to Comparables Three, to be rezoned from mixed designations to all C2B, allowing 200 percent FAR, but lacking in premium density.
-No adjustment is applied to Comparable 6, recommended by the planning commision for rezone to C1A, allowing 200 percent FAR and 400 percent development potential with premiums.
+No adjustent is applied to Comparable 6, recommended by the planning commision for rezone to C1A, allowing 200 percent FAR and

+400 percent development potential with premiums.
 No adjustment is applied to the remaining presented data, with similarly zoned to that of the subject.